 Like the shutter button, back button focus can be used in two ways.
-When you use back button focus with focus set to single servo / one shot AF, your focus will hunt until it locks.
+When you use back button focus with focus set to single servo / one shot AF, your focus will hunt until it finds focus and locks.
 In continuous focus it will hunt, lock on the subject and stay with it, even if it moves (as long as your focus point remains on your subject of course).

 Once focus is locked, simply depress the shutter to take the shot.
 Without back button focus, you run the risk of your camera trying to refocus before you depress the shutter.

 6. Light it up with a flashlight

 It’s always a good idea to put a flashlight in your bag before heading out on a shoot that might be in low light conditions.
 Apart from ensuring that you don’t trip over stuff, it’s a really useful focusing tool.
-There are two ways that you can use it:
+There are two ways that you can use a flashlight in low light:

 - Aim it at your subject, autofocus, lock focus, switch off the flashlight and take the shot